Mike-Aniki/Aniki-ReMake/README.md

 ---

+### **Platforms Banner on Game Cover:**

+>- Platform banners are linked to the first platform listed in the game's properties.
+If multiple platforms are specified, only the first one will be considered.

+---

 ### **Playnite Sounds Mod :**

  _If you want to integrate game music into the theme, it’s essential to download "Playnite Sound Mod" instead of "Playnite Sound".